Miyah-chan/PrivacyQuest/README.md

 ![pluginsys](https://raw.githubusercontent.com/Miyah-chan/PrivacyQuest/main/images/pluginsystem.png)

 # Other minor changes
-+Incognito mode, hides all colours & makes you invisible in F3 (for everyone) in config.json +Disable colors (Only for you)
+> Incognito mode, hides all colours & makes you invisible in F3 (for everyone) in config.json
+> Disable colors (Only for you)
-+Room joins/leaves alerts can be turned off in config.json +House blacklist can now be saved in house_blacklist.json -Removed clickable usernames
+> Room joins/leaves alerts can be turned off in config.json
+> House blacklist can now be saved in house_blacklist.json
+> Removed clickable usernames

 # Installation How-To